Explore the Importance of Validation Testing:

 Understanding the Requirements: Upon getting the USR, you need to mention the understood requirements from your side.
 You can also raise clarifications if any.
 This stands as the base or test criteria for testing.

 Scope of Testing: The scope must include the modules in detail along with the features at a high level.
-You need to tell the client what all requirements you would cover in your testing.
+You need to tell the client what requirements you would cover in your testing.

 From a business perspective, validation testing may be asked to perform for the critical requirements of an application.
 It simply means that you say what will be covered and what not.

 Testing Levels and Test Schedule: You need to mention how many rounds of testing have to be conducted.
-The overall effort for the testing project is estimated using the standard estimation techniques like Test Case Point (TCP) estimation etc.
+The overall effort for the testing project is estimated using standard estimation techniques like Test Case Point (TCP) estimation etc.

 As the name implies test schedule describes how the testing will be carried out.
 It should also say how and when the approval, and reviews will be conducted.

-Design of a webpage is the project considered.
+The design of a webpage is the project considered.